The MPH Program is a full-time, two-year program with a total of five academic terms. Tuition is paid prior to each academic term:

 Current students may access their e-bill and submit payment through the Vanderbilt University Office of Student Accounts or YES (Your Enrollment Services).
 For information about payment options, including the Vandy Plan, an interest-free monthly payment option, click here.

-For inquiries about tuition, fees, and financial aid, contact the School of Medicine Office of Student Financial Services.
+For inquiries about tuition, fees, and financial aid, contact the School of Medicine Office of Student Financial Aid.

 Heather Boutell, M.Ed., Director of Financial Aid